Sun, surf, and a galaxy of economic opportunities beckon in Mexico.

 Renewable energy certainly seems to be an attractive possibility for growth in Mexico.
 Despite being a major oil producer, the country aims to produce 35% of its electricity from clean energy by 2024.

 Mexico has a great deal of promise beyond its beautiful beaches and sunshine.
-With luck, the NAFTA renegotiations that begin later this month will only improve the economic opportunities south of the border.
+With luck, the latest NAFTA news will be positive and encouraging for continued free trade.